Space heater safety guide: 6 must know tips

 Look for safety certifications

 All space heaters should have a label of approval from a certification agency recognized by the Standards Council of Canada (for example, CSA, UL, ULC).
-This certification label may be located on the outside of the package, and on the unit itself.
+This certification label may be located on the outside of the package, as well as on the unit itself.
 More information regarding acceptable certification marks can be found here.

 Don't use extension cords